Sivome/Sivome.github.io/cv.md

 ## PROFILE

-I am a computational scientist with modeling and simulation experience in engineering and life sciences domain.
-Post-PHD, I have 12+ years’ experience in analyzing high-throughput –molecular data including, mass-spectrometry based proteomics/metabolomics data as well as next-generation sequencing based genomics/transcriptomics.
+I am a computational scientist with modeling and simulation experience in engineering and life sciences domains.
+Post-PHD, I have 15+ years’ experience in building bioinformatics pipelines for both next-generation sequencing (NGS) and mass-spectrometry technologies.
+In my last role, I built pipelines for single-cell transcriptomics work using cellranger and other R packages (Seurat, Monocle etc).

-Recently, my focus is on using deep learning methods to analyze the high-dimensional -omics data to infer associations in the data.
+Recently, my focus is on using deep learning neural network and other machine learning models to analyze high-dimensional -omics datasets to infer associations in the data.
 I usually program in Python/R/MATLAB and typically use tools built for -omics domain for reproducible research.
+I'm well versed with R packages and python modules (for data science and machine learning).

-Till date, my research work has resulted in ~20 peer-reviewed publications and numerous conference proceedings and poster presentations (google scholar citations: ~580, h-index=11).
+Till date, my research work has resulted in ~20 peer-reviewed publications and numerous conference proceedings and poster presentations (google scholar citations: ~675, h-index=13).